nourhen369/House-Price-Prediction/README.md

 - **API:** FastAPI serves the trained model for prediction.
 - **Web Interface:** Streamlit provides a simple user interface to input features and get predictions.
 - **Containerization:** Docker is used to containerize the application for easy deployment.
-- **Cloud:** Infrastructure as Code (IaC) with Terraform and Ansible to provision and configure an Azure VM, install Docker, and deploy the container.

 ---

 ## 🗂️ Project Structure